goderich/dissertation/dissertation.md

 | S'uli        | ʔabaw    | ryax    | miŋ       | s*əm*aʔan   | baŋa     |
 | Squliq       | ʔabaw    | ryax    | meŋ       | s*əm*əʔan   | baŋaʔ    |

 Word-medial glottal stops in Proto-Atayal appear to have been rare outside suffixed forms, and here Matu'uwal is the only dialect that reliably preserves them.
 The exception here are word-medial glottal stops preceded by a schwa, as in 'to feed' in @tbl:proto-atayal-glot.
 In other cases, word-medial glottal stops surrounded by full vowels were deleted in all dialects except Matu'uwal.
-The vowels on either side of the historical \*ʔ were coalesced into a GV sequence or a single vowel: Proto-Atayal \*riʔax 'day' > Matu'uwal *riʔax*, Skikun *ryax*, Plngawan *rex*.
+The vowels on either side of Proto-Atayal \*ʔ were coalesced into a GV sequence or a single vowel: Proto-Atayal \*riʔax 'day' > Matu'uwal *riʔax*, Skikun *ryax*, Plngawan *rex*.
 This process is identical to suffixation-induced vowel coalescence in the synchronic grammars of these dialects, described in @sec:vowel-coalescence.

 Proto-Atayal \*b is reflected as /b/ in word-initial and word-medial positions in all dialects, as seen in @tbl:proto-atayal-b.
 Note that the phoneme /b/ may phonetically be a bilabial plosive [b], a bilabial fricative [β], or a labiodental fricative [v].
 These different phonetic realizations are treated as identical on the phonemic level.